Course guide of Basic Experimental Techniques (2671113)

 Complementary reading

-For theoretical aspects related to the fundamentals of practices, you can consult general physics books.
-(For more information, refer to the course guides for the subjects General Physics I and General Physics II in the Physics degree program).
+For theoretical aspects related to the fundamentals of the practices, you may consult general physics textbooks.
+(For more information, refer to the course guides for General Physics I and General Physics II in the Physics degree program.)

 Recommended links

-• https://phet.colorado.edu/ is a portal that offers Java applications with interactive simulations of science and mathematics.
+• https://phet.colorado.edu/ is a portal that offers Java-based applications with interactive simulations in science and mathematics.
 It provides a wide range of educational simulations that allow students to explore various scientific concepts and mathematical principles in an engaging and interactive way.
-The simulations offered on this website are designed to enhance learning and understanding through hands-on experimentation and visualization.
+The simulations on this website are designed to enhance learning and understanding through hands-on experimentation and visualization.
 It is a valuable resource for both students and educators looking to supplement their learning or teaching with interactive and immersive experiences.

-• http://www.ugr.es/~zoom/ is a website that provides various interesting resources, including tables with values of physical magnitudes.
-These tables can be useful for reviewing units and orders of magnitude.
-Students can refer to this website to quickly access numerical values and relevant information related to different physical quantities.
-It serves as a convenient tool for studying and understanding the numerical aspects of physics
+• http://www.ugr.es/~zoom/ is a website that provides a variety of useful resources, including tables with values of physical quantities.
+These tables can be helpful for reviewing units and orders of magnitude.
+Students can refer to this site to quickly access numerical values and relevant information related to different physical magnitudes.
+It serves as a convenient tool for studying and understanding the numerical aspects of physics.

 Teaching methods